 To support these algorithms, you need to have your data set up in a way in which the algorithms can learn from, and that supports meaningful outcomes.

 If you are building your own platform and wish to do machine learning down the line, there are requirements over and above what I just listed that would expand the scope of the project and require additional resources that understand machine learning and data pipelining.

 For a detailed step-by-step on the DIY route, take a look at our full CDP Build or Buy Guide.

 The alternative to building out your own platform is to use a third-party vendor to deploy an application with similar capabilities.
 A CDP is, at its core, a data warehouse with tools built around it to support everything from segmentation to deep data analysis.

-There are different vendors in the CDP space (13 on the new Forrester B2B CDP Wave report) and all have different capabilities.
+There are different vendors in the CDP space and all have different capabilities.
 It is worth evaluating the vendors to make sure their capabilities align with your core business objectives.

 The steps involved with using a pre-built, fully customized CDP are far more simple and faster to deploy, with the critical added component of a dedicated team of experts in marketing analytics, BI, AI, and business analysis to supplement the tool itself.

 Here’s how an in-house build and a SaaS CDP compare: